 Bull Bar & Grill

 This American style sports bar offers live sports along with a menu designed for sports fans - burgers, ribs, chicken wings etc.

 Half Moon is the biggest and the number one nightclub in the center of Rovaniemi.
 It's also the main venue in Rovaniemi for Finnish artists to have gigs.

 Shopping in Rovaniemi

-Don't worry if you forgot clothing back home, since you'll find 3 shopping centers in the center of Rovaniemi alone.
-Retail shop Claes Ohlson in Shopping Center Rinteenkulma has many handy gadgets if you happened to forget your adapter or phone charger back home.
+Don't worry if you forgot clothing back home, since in the center of Rovaniemi alone, there are three shopping centers.
+The Retail store Clas Ohlson in Shopping Center Rinteenkulma has many handy gadgets if you happened to forget your adapter or phone charger back home.